 ©Paul Reeves Photography/Shutterstock.com

-Bald eagles generally lay between one to three eggs in a clutch (with two eggs being the most common) and have one clutch per nesting season.
+Bald eagles generally lay between one and three eggs in a clutch (with two eggs being the most common) and have one clutch per nesting season.
 Eagles may lay a second clutch if the original is damaged or lost early in the season.
 The female lays one egg at a time, with around two days between the eggs.

 How Eaglets Are Raised